guardian/master-to-main/README.md

 - `yarn format` format the code using Prettier

 However, it's advised you configure your IDE to format on save to avoid horrible "correct linting" commits.

+# Testing

+The [master-to-main-demo](https://github.com/guardian/master-to-main-demo) repository can be used to test this tool.
+It includes a number of elements to allow the key functionality to be validated.